-А. PHA Information.
+A. PHA Information.
 A.1 PHA Name: PHA Code: PHA Type: Small High Performer PHA Plan for Fiscal Year Beginning: (MM/YYYY): Total Combined bmission , , Availability of Information.
 In addition to the items listed in this form, PHAs must have the elements listed below readily available to the public.
 A PHA must identify the specific location(s) where the proposed PHA Plan, PHA Plan Elements, and all information relevant to the public hearing and proposed PHA Plan are available for inspection by the public.
 Additionally, the PHA must provide information on how the public may reasonably obtain additional information of the PHA policies contained in the standard Annual Plan, but excluded from their streamlined submissions.
 At a minimum, PHAs must post PHA Plans, including updates, at each Asset Management Project (AMP) and main office or central office of the PHA.
 PHAs are strongly encouraged to post complete PHA Plans on their official website.
 PHAs are also encouraged to provide each resident council a copy of their PHA Plans.
-Participating PHAs PHA Code g a Joint PHA Plan and complete ta Program(s) in the Consortia Program(s) not in the No. of Units in Each Program .
+PHA Consortia: (Check box if submitting a Joint PHA Plan and complete table below) Participating PHAs PHA Code Program(s) in the Consortia Program(s) not in the No. of Units in Each Program in Each Program .
 0 T III Coue r rogram(s) in the Consortia Consortia РН HCV Lead PHA:

 B. Annual Plan Elements B.1 Revision of PHA Plan Elements. (a) Have the following PHA Plan elements been revised by the PHA since its last Annual PHA Plan submission?
 Y N Statement of Housing Needs and Strategy for Addressing Housing Needs.
 Deconcentration and Other Policies that Govern Eligibility, Selection, and Admissions.
 Financial Resources.
 Rent Determination.
 Homeownership Programs.
 Safety and Crime Prevention.
 Pet Policy.
 Substantial Deviation.
-Significant Amendment/Modification (b) The PHA must submit its Deconcentration Policy for Field Office Review. (c) If the PHA answered yes for any element, describe the revisions for each element below: B.2 New Activities. (a) Does the PHA intend to undertake any new activities related to the following in the PHA's current Fiscal Year?
-Y Mixed Finance Modemization or Development.
+Significant Amendment/Modification (b) The PHA must submit its Deconcentration Policy for Field Office Review. (c) If the PHA answered yes for any element, describe the revisions for each element below: New Activities.
+B.2 New Activities. (a) Does the PHA intend to undertake any new activities related to the following in the PHA's current Fiscal Year?
+Y Boy Or Choice Neighborhoods.
 Demolition and/or Disposition.
 Conversion of Public Housing to Tenant Based Assistance.
-Conversion of Public Housing to Project-Based Assistance under RAD.
 Project Based Vouchers.
 Units with Approved Vacancies for Modernization.
 Other Capital Grant Programs (i.e., Capital Fund Community Facilities Grants or Emergency Safety and Security Grants). (b) If any of these activities are planned for the current Fiscal Year, describe the activities.
-For new demolition activities, describe any public housing development or portion thereof, owned by the PHA for which the PHA has applied or will apply for demolition adv/or disposition approval under section 18 of the 1937 Act under the separate demolition, and proval process.
-If using Project-Based Vouchers (PB vs), provide the projected number of project based units and general locations, and describe how project basing would be consistent with the PHA Plan.
+For new demolition activities, describe any public housing development or portion thereof, owned by the PHA for which the PHA has applied or will apply for demolition and/or disposition approval process.
+If using Project-Based Vouchers (PBVs), provide the projected number of project based units and general locations, and describe how project basing would be consistent with the PHA Plan.
 D .0 Progress Report.
 Provide a description of the PHA's progress in meeting its Mission and Goals described in the PHA 5-Year Plan.